IndiGo owner sees more flyers after record profit, Jet collapse helps

-BENGALURU (Reuters) - Interglobe Aviation Ltd, which operates India’s top airline IndiGo, on Friday said it expected passenger capacity to grow by nearly a third this fiscal year, as the company reported its highest-ever quarterly profit in the June quarter, benefiting from the collapse of Jet Airways.
+BENGALURU (Reuters) - Interglobe Aviation Ltd, the operator of India’s top airline IndiGo, said on Friday it expected passenger capacity to grow by nearly a third this fiscal year, as the company posted a record quarterly profit, gaining from the collapse of Jet Airways.

 Interglobe and its peer SpiceJet Ltd have both seen a surge in passenger growth, after Jet Airways, once the country’s biggest private carrier, declared bankruptcy.
 IndiGo is now India’s largest airline by market capitalisation.

+However, the company does not expect gains from Jet’s shut down to last in the longer term.

+“We do not expect any meaningful impact of Jet Airways to continue as all airlines have now replaced the capacity vacated by Jet,” Chief Executive Officer Ronojoy Dutta said in a conference call with analysts after results.

-The company expects available seat kilometres (ASK), a measure of its passenger carrying capacity, to grow 30% in the financial year ending March 2020 and sees a 28% ASK jump in the current quarter.
+In the near term, Interglobe expects available seat kilometres (ASK), a measure of its passenger carrying capacity, to grow 30% in the financial year ending March 2020 and sees a 28% jump in the current quarter.

-Interglobe’s founders have recently been involved in an escalating dispute, dragging down the parent’s shares.
+The company, in the middle of a spat between its co-founders, said it had submitted a report on a review by auditors Ernst & Young to the market regulator.

+“We don’t intend to make the report public at this time,” Dutta said, adding that the company’s board meeting will continue on Saturday.

-However, internal strifes did not impact the New Delhi-based company’s net profit for the three months ended June 30, which rose to over 12 billion rupees ($174.29 million) from 277.9 million rupees a year ago.
+The ongoing spat, however, did not hit IndiGo's quarterly performance.
+The New Delhi-based company's net profit here for the three months ended June 30 surged to over 12 billion rupees ($174.29 million) from 277.9 million rupees a year ago.
 Revenue rose 45% to 94.2 billion rupees.

+“Strong passenger revenues along with a sharp improvement in cargo performance were key drivers to this improved profitability,” Dutta said.

-IndiGo’s yield, a measure of the average passenger fare per mile, rose 12.8% during the quarter, reflecting the rising passenger preference for the airline, while its ASK rose 30.3% during the period.
+IndiGo’s yield, a measure of the average passenger fare per kilometre, rose 12.8% during the quarter, reflecting the rising passenger preference for the airline, while its ASK rose 30.3% during the period.

 Interglobe shares closed 0.28% higher on Friday, amid a broader market that ended 1.53% down.